 9) Get something to help your body and mind relax:

 You can do plenty of things to help your body and mind relax.
 This might include taking a yoga class, listening to relaxing music, or spending time in nature.
 Everyone is different, so find what works best for you and make sure to schedule some time for relaxation in your week.
 Delta-THC can also be helpful in reducing stress levels.
 Delta-THC is a compound found in cannabis that has been shown to have anxiety-reducing effects.
+You can also add a mix of THC and CBD (another cannabis compound) in raw cones if you prefer smoking.
 If you live in a state where cannabis is legal, you may want to consider trying Delta 9 THC to reduce stress levels.

 10) Spend time with loved ones:

 Spending time with loved ones is a great way to reduce stress.
 Whether you’re catching up with a friend over coffee or spending an evening with your family, quality time with the people you care about can help you feel more relaxed and happy.
 If you don’t have much time for socializing, there are still ways to stay connected to loved ones.
 You can send a text, give them a call, or even just chat online.
 Staying connected to the people you care about will help you feel less alone and more supported.